 5) Identification

-(A) Misuse, alteration, and/or falsification of Merrimack College Mack Cards, legal forms of identification, or any official College document, including lending an ID to another person, using another person’s ID, forgery, duplication and unauthorized alteration
+(A) Misuse, alteration, and/or falsification of Merrimack College Mack Cards and/or mobile credentials, legal forms of identification, or any official College document, including lending an ID to another person, using another person’s ID, forgery, duplication and unauthorized alteration

 (B) Possessing or providing false identification; refusing to identify oneself or to show proper College identification to any official who has properly identified themselves and who relates to the student the reason for the request.
-Students are expected to carry their Mack Card ID with them at all times.
+Students are expected to carry their Mack Card ID or their Merrimack College mobile credentials with them at all times.

 (C) Misrepresentation or unauthorized use of the Merrimack College name, logo, designs or advertising.